marcos4503/sims3-package-interface/README.md

 > [!TIP]
 > Remembering that ALL credits for the creation of the S3PI library go to the incredible "<a href="https://sourceforge.net/u/pljones/profile/">Peter L Jones</a>"! 🙂
->

-> Now, moving on to the Repository...

 # What is S3PI?